veltzer/demos-bd-spark/exercises/00_install_local/exercise.md

 source ~/.bashrc
 ```

-* Instal java on your machine using the following commands:
+* Install java on your machine using the following commands:

 ```bash
 sudo apt update